 The Spine provides the infrastructure that enables increased patient safety, improved quality of healthcare, greater clinical effectiveness and better administrative efficiency.
 It is used and supported 24 hours a day, 365 days a year and is highly resilient.

-- It provides non-clinical reference information for more than 70 million patients.
+- Provides a single consistent source of demographic data for 80 million patients.
 Information is requested and amended more than 2.6 billion times a year

 - Has enabled over 42 million Summary Care Records to be created and stored

 - Records processed by the DBS (demographic batch tracing service) currently runs at c.50m per month

 - Has transmitted over 1.3 billion EPS prescription messages and 50 million EPS dispense notifications

 - Has enabled approximately 2,500 new smartcard user registrations per week

 - On average delivers over 77,000 GP2GP transfers a month (average taken over a six month period).